 About 15 million Turkish Kurds speak Kurmanji, but Kurmanji is also spoken by Kurds in Syria and parts of Iraq and Iran.
 Moreover, Kurmanji is the language used for ritual purposes by the Yazidis, the great majority of whom are Kurds.

-Although a majority of Turkey’s Kurds are Sunnis, as are a majority of the Turks with whom they have had such troubled relations for so long, most Kurds follow the shafi school of jurisprudence while most Turks remain loyal to the hanefi school.
+Although a majority of Turkey’s Kurds are Sunni Muslims, as are a majority of the Turks with whom they have had such troubled relations for so long, most Kurds follow the shafi school of jurisprudence while most Turks remain loyal to the hanefi school.
 However, many Kurds are Alevis and some belong to different Sufi groups, the Bektashis included (sometimes no distinction is made by Kurds between being Alevi and Bektashi, which, if nothing else, confirms the similarity between the two expressions of faith).
 A small number of Turkish Kurds are Yazidi (most Turkish Yazidis have migrated to Germany because the Turkish government never did enough to protect them from persecution), but Turkey’s Yazidi population has increased of late due to the Islamic State’s persecution of Yazidis in Syria and Iraq and the Yazidi exodus from the lands that they have lived in for centuries (the Islamic State has not withdrawn its threat to rid the world of Yazidis by an act of genocide.
 We still do not know how many Yazidis in the last year or so have been enslaved, forcibly converted and/or murdered, but thousands have already been killed, of that we are certain).
-Of course, many Kurds have no faith commitment at all, as is the case with many Turks.
+Of course, many Kurds have no faith commitment, as is the case with many Turks.
 Kurds devoid of a faith commitment overwhelmingly incline toward the political left.

 Bunting put up by political parties for the forthcoming general election, Cermik.

 Strictly speaking, the Kizilbash are not an ethnic but a religious minority.
 They are Shia Muslims who emerged during the late 13th century.
 Their name means “red or crimson-headed”, which is a reference to the headwear they once wore.
 Because in the past they regarded their rulers as divine figures, even mainstream Shia Muslims condemned them as heretical extremists.
 Ethnically, some of Turkey’s Kizilbash are Turks and others are Kurds.
 In the contemporary era, few if any female Kizilbash cover their faces or wear a headscarf.
-If females wear a headscarf at all it is usually worn like a loose turban and little care is taken to cover all their hair.
+If females wear a headscarf it is usually worn like a loose turban and such females do not bother to cover all their hair.
 To this day mainstream Sunni and Shia Muslims distrust the Kizilbash, even though they do not appear in the least fanatical about their religious beliefs and devote most time to securing their economic well-being in conditions not conducive to generating much wealth (many Kizilbash live in villages and small towns and depend on agriculture or semi-skilled labour for a living).
 Encounters with Kizilbash later during the trip convinced me that they are generally a very sound group of people opposed to religious extremism and in sympathy with secular political parties seeking to combat disadvantage and discrimination.

 Only twenty-four or twenty-five hours had passed since arriving at Diyarbakir Airport but I had already seen some amazing places, met some delightful people and been the recipient of remarkable hospitality from complete strangers.
 The trip could not have begun in a manner any better.

 I quickly washed a few items of clothing and draped them over plastic chairs on the balcony confident that most would dry by the morning.
-Two balconies along two young women were smoking cigarettes.
+Two balconies along were two young women smoking cigarettes.
 They were not wearing headscarves and were therefore either secular or Alevi.
 We waved to each other.

 P.S.
 The following is part of an article that appeared in the 16.4.15 edition of “The New York Times” and is inspired by a visit to Cungus: